 I thought of Mrs. McCormick and those rugs years later when my son was a little boy, and I wanted to make a big rug for his room.
 The library didn’t have any information about toothbrush rugs, so I decided to try crochet instead, which produces a rug with a similar look.
 I was really happy with it, and for awhile I went on a binge of rag rug-making.

 A few days ago, I decided to make a new rug for the kitchen.
 This time I easily found instructions online for the toothbrush technique, so I made a needle just like Mrs. McCormick’s, and was excited to start knotting.
-The thing is, after a several rows I just didn’t like the process as well as my old crocheted rugs, and it looked sort of messy in comparison.
+The thing is, after tying several rows, I just didn’t like the process as well as my old crocheted rugs, and it looked sort of messy in comparison.
 I really wanted to use my big toothbrush needle, but after a few unsatisfactory attempts, I finally gave up and went back to my familiar crocheted rug.

 With a rotary cutter, I cut my strips 1 1/2″ to 2″ wide, depending on the thickness of the fabric, and sewed the ends together on my machine.
 I didn’t use a pattern, but just occasionally added extra stitches to maintain the rug shape and make sure it stayed nice and flat.
 The rugs have a wonderful old-fashioned look; they are thick (about 1/2″), heavy, and require lots of fabric (the two outside green rows are an entire twin flat sheet).
 Anyway, it’s a great way to use up any old bed sheets or ugly yardage you might have lying around, since the prints are almost indistinguishable in the rug.